 I know this is easier said than done.
 Sometimes shelves with lots of objects on them still somehow seem so simply styled right?
 I could have spent hours going back and forth with things on this shelf, but once I got to the point where I felt really good about it, I backed away.
 I knew if I kept going, I would probably put way more things up there that it didn’t need and would make it look cluttered.
 Sometimes I think I could even take one or two things off.
 Am I crazy?
 Probably.
 This shelf will probably get re-styled hundreds of times in it’s lifetime.
 At the end of the day, use things you love and things that make you happy.
 Don’t try and pile it high with everything you own.
 Have fun with it and don’t be afraid to try new things.
 Just don’t spend hours upon hours trying to figure it out or your husband will start making fun of you 😉

 Hopefully these tips help you out if you’re planning on installing some open shelving, or you already have some that need styling.
-Any guesses as to how long it will be before I make changes to our shelf?!
+If you want some more tips on installing floating shelves check out this super informative post – Open Shelving Kitchen Guide.

 Thank you to Crates & Pallet for sponsoring this post.
 All thoughts and opinions on their amazing new shelf brackets are 100% my own.
 Thanks for supporting the brands that allow me to keep creating!